 For some, this will be valuable, and for others, it won’t offer much value.
-The IHG Premier Card offers a statement credit of up to $100 when you use your card for a Global Entry or TSA Pre-Check enrollment fee, up to once every four years.
+The IHG Premier Card offers a statement credit of up to $100 when you use your card for a Global Entry, TSA PreCheck, or NEXUS enrollment fee, up to once every four years.

 This is a nice perk that could easily get you more value than the annual fee.

 Valuable rewards for spending